Edward George McGregor

-Edward George McGregor (born March 29, 1973) is an American serial killer who raped and murdered four women in the Greater Houston area between 1990 and 2006.
-With the use of DNA evidence, McGregor was arrested in 2006 for one of the murders, with the other crimes being linked to him as well.
-After a trial in 2010, McGregor was found guilty and sentenced to life imprisonment.
+Edward George McGregor (born March 29, 1973) is an American serial killer.
+A former UPS delivery driver, McGregor raped and killed four women in the Greater Houston area between 1990 and 2006.
+He was connected to the crimes via DNA evidence in 2006, after which he was convicted of one and sentenced to life imprisonment.

 Murders

 Kim Wildman

-At approximately 11:45 p.m. on April 17, 1990, the Missouri City police department received a frantic 911 call from a woman identifying herself as Kim Louis Wildman, 38.
-Wildman reportedly was crying out for help claiming to have been stabbed multiple times in her home.
-The call abruptly ended, and police cars hurriedly drove to her home.
-When they arrived, they forced themselves in and found her nude body on the kitchen floor.
-Since Wildman did not identify the attacker during the call, the recording was forwarded to the FBI for further investigation.
-At the same time, Missouri City detectives investigated Wildman's neighbors, one of them was Edward McGregor, Wildman's 17-year-old neighbor who lived two houses down.
-Since police had no evidence against him, and McGregor himself denied responsibility, the case stalled and the only piece of evidence of the perpetrator was a singular DNA sample.
-The case went cold after a few years.
+At approximately 11:45 p.m. on April 17, 1990, the Missouri City police department received a frantic 911 call from a woman identifying herself as 38-year-old Kim Louis Wildman.
+Wildman reportedly was crying out for help claiming to have been stabbed multiple times in her home by a black man.
+The call abruptly ended, and police cars hurriedly drove to her home, and when they arrived they forced themselves in and found her nude body on the kitchen floor.
+It was later concluded that the killer entered the home through an unlocked window and that Wildman was likely asleep when she was attacked.
+Since she did not identify the attacker during the call, the recording was forwarded to the FBI for further investigation.
+At the same time, Missouri City detectives investigated Wildman's neighbors, including McGregor, at the time a 17-year-old who lived two houses down, who denied having any involvement in her death.
+Despite an extensive investigation, with even the Ku Klux Klan (KKK) putting up a $1,000 bounty to find the killer, the case stalled and the only piece of evidence of the perpetrator was his DNA.
+In 2001, the DNA was entered into the Combined DNA Index System (CODIS), but this failed to turn up any suspects.

 Edwina Barnum

 On May 25, 1994, at approximately 2:20 am, the neighbors of Edwina Latriss Barnum, 23, noticed her apartment door was slightly ajar.
 Upon realizing it had been kicked in they contacted the apartment management and entered the apartment.
 In the bathroom they located her dead body.
 Responding officers arrived, and along with a subsequent autopsy, they concluded that the killer had used a belt to strangle Barnum to death.
-They also stated that she had been murdered a few hours beforehand, likely when she returned home from work, and that killer had followed her back to the apartment.
-Investigators had struggled to find potential suspects, and the case went cold.
+They also stated that she had been murdered a few hours beforehand, likely when she returned home from work, and that the killer followed her back to the apartment.
+Investigators struggled to find potential suspects, and the case went cold.
 In 2004, on the ten-year anniversary of the murder, Barnum's mother, Betty Gregory, contacted the Houston Police Department pleading for a re-investigation.
 In a press conference for the ten-year anniversary, Gregory requested the department to open its own cold case unit.